|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Physics and nuclear medicine|

 *) Concept of physical field shows that even though two bodies do not physically touch, they "touch" or even intersect their fields.
 And that causes them to interact with each other.

-The idea of unitary field theory is extremely deep and beautiful : according to it, there should be a single , completely basic and all-encompassing physical field , the manifestation of which would then be all observed fields in nature - gravitational, electromagnetic, fields of strong and weak interactions and possibly. another field, for example in subnuclear physics.
+The idea of unitary field theory is extremely deep and beautiful: according to it, there should be a single, completely basic and all-encompassing physical field, the manifestation of which would then be all observed fields in nature - gravitational, electromagnetic, fields of strong and weak interactions (and possibly even another field, for example in subnuclear physics).
 Then there is nothing in the world but this field, from which everything is composed - even material formations (eg particles) are a kind of local "condensation" of this field ...

 Physics - beauty and adventure of

-The beautiful and admirable structure of physics, which was only briefly outlined here, with the progress of knowledge allows us to better understand the structure and functioning of our world - from microscales of elementary particles, through the structure of atomic nuclei and atoms, functioning of living cells, organisms , stars and planets, galaxies, to the construction and evolution of the entire universe.
+The beautiful and admirable building of physics, which was only briefly outlined here, with the progress of knowledge allows us to better understand the structure and functioning of our world - from microscales of elementary particles, through the structure of atomic nuclei and atoms, functioning of living cells, organisms, stars and planets, galaxies, to the construction and evolution of the entire universe.
 He gradually answers the basic question :

-" How the world around us and in us works ? ".
+" How does the world around us and within us works ? ".

-Physically, we humans are just a useless powder in the universe.
-Spiritually, however, we go far beyond this voidness of ourselves: the vast universe its structure, its functioning, its evolution we are able toto know and understand him .
+Physically, we humans are just a tiny powder in the universe.
+Spiritually, however, we go far beyond this insignificance of ourselves: the vast universe - its structure, its functioning, its evolution - we are able to know and understand him.

-However, there is still a lot we do not yet know and may not even know.
+However, there is still a lot we do not yet know and may we have no idea about are...
 More adventures of knowledge await us !

 |Back: Nuclear physics and physics of ionizing radiation|